learn-co-students/js-jquery-event-listeners-readme-v-000/README.md

 ## Instructions

-You will write your code in `js/events.js`.
-You will want to define your functions outside of the document ready, and call them inside of this.
+Write your code in `js/events.js`.
+Define your functions in the global scope (outside of the document ready callback), but call them from inside the event listener callback.
 This way, your tests will run as expected and you can test your code in the browser as well.

 + Define a function `getIt` that does not accept a parameter.
 The function should bind a `click` event to the `p` tag.
 When the paragraph is clicked, the